tweedegolf/memory-serve/README.md

 During development (debug builds) files are served dynamically, they are read and compressed at request time.

-Text-based files like HTML or javascript are compressed using [brotli](https://en.wikipedia.org/wiki/Brotli) at compile time and decompressed at startup, to minimize the binary size.
+In release mode text-based files like HTML or javascript are compressed using [brotli](https://en.wikipedia.org/wiki/Brotli) at compile time and decompressed at startup, to minimize the binary size.